davidjosefson/google-docs-quiz/README.md

 Example:

 1. How did Einstein die?
-    a.
-He was shot to death
+    1. He was shot to death
-    b. with a gun
+    2. with a gun
 2. What are the two most important things in the world?
-    a.
-I don't
+    1. I don't
-    b. know
+    2. know